 Your pooch needs a good workout every day for him to be able to stay fit, healthy, and fully mobile.
 A lack of physical exercise doesn’t result in obesity alone but also in like arthritis, which affects his bones, joints, and muscles.
 Moreover, a lot of behavior issues in your pooch could be the result of a lack of adequate mental and physical stimulation.

 But left on their own, dogs will not be able to get the activity they need.
 Just having a nice, big backyard doesn’t mean your dog will start running around with glee.
 They require companionship and an incentive to stay active.
-And as
+And as pet parent, that onus lies with you.

 Experts recommend that your pooch needs to be getting at least 20 minutes of sustained exercise 3 times a week.
 Simply taking him for a stroll will not help.
 You will need to involve him in cardiovascular exercises like a power walk, swimming, playing fetch, Frisbee, or running alongside you, with you on a bike (using a special dog bike leash).